 - One-time document fee (only charged for the first quarter registered at Stanford).

 - ASSU (Associated Students of Stanford University) fee for local HCP students.

 All other fees, such as housing, health insurance, and petition fees to change course enrollment after the deadline must be paid directly to the University through Student Financial Services.

 Late Payment Fees – Self Pay Students

-If tuition and fees are not received by the quarter’s Financial Add/Drop Deadline (also referred to as the Final Study List deadline and the Financial Drop Deadline), a hold will be placed on the student’s record and access to Stanford Online courses will be deactivated.
+If tuition and fees are not received by the quarter’s Financial Add/Drop Deadline (also referred to as the Final Study List deadline and the Financial Drop Deadline), an enrollment hold will be placed on the student’s Axess account.

 When paying with a credit card, a receipt will automatically be sent to you by email.
 The receipt will be sent to the preferred email address on your account under mystanfordconnection.
 If you need a receipt at a later date, please contact the Stanford Center for Professional Development Student Services team at (650) 204-3984 or via email at firstname.lastname@example.org.

 Companies who pay the Stanford Center for Professional Development for their employee’s tuition and fees will receive an invoice approximately ~30 days after the start of instruction.
 Late payment fees will be charged to the student’s account, unless noted otherwise.